TahsinAyman/snake-cpp/labels.md

 - `@ignore` This label means the following function is commented or ignored or isnt gonna be used
 - `@credit` This label means that the following code or function was helped by `x` user.
 - `@var` This label means that the following code or function used the following `x`, `y` variables.
+- `@later` This label means that the following code or function will be implemented later.
 - `TODO` This label means that their is a task in TODO. or to be done.
 - `NOTE` This label means that the specified `x` reasons must be noted in order to write the function or code.